ccyang617/ccyang617.github.io/essays/AIReflection.md

 <p>AI has many practical applications that can be applied to the real world.
 In my experience I have had a lot of success when using AI as a research tool.
 AI is able to very quickly find information on certain topics.
 I have personally found AI to be very useful when it comes to summarizing subjects and finding key ideas.
 By learning key ideas to subjects it makes further research a much easier task.
 Instead of aimlessly reading articles and trying to find credible sources, you can start with a route to success.
 When using AI to dive deeper into topics, the AI can have difficulties expanding on surface level knowledge.
 Right now AI is a useful tool to expidite processes but it is still simply a tool.</p>

 ### V. Challenges and Opportunities:
 <p>I often ran into challenges when utilizing AI, it is still a new technology and can be improved upon vastly.
 When using AI I often ran into issues when using it to create code or solve issues in existing code.
-When asking it to write code or using it to debug existing code, it is [](url)</p>
+When asking it to write code or using it to debug existing code, the AI has some problems properly diagnosing problems. </p>

 ### VI.
 Comparative Analysis:
 <p></p>